Mykines Faroe Islands

 When to go to Mykines?

 When you should go to Mykines depends on if you want to see puffins or not.
 Puffins are seabirds and live most part of the year out at sea.
-They come to Mykines for breeding, but early in the season, they spend little time on land.
+They come to Mykines for nesting, but early in the season, they spend little time on land.
 Around mid-June, the puffins prepare their nests and from that time onward you can see them on Mykines.

 The baby puffins hatch in July and leave the nests in mid-August.
 By the end of August most puffins have left Mykines and are back out at sea.
 If you want to be sure to see puffins on Mykines, don’t come in the first half of June or in late August.
 More information about the puffin season here.